-- 1. Update and maintain your municipal profile on the CTVisit website.
-On the CTVisit website upload seasonal images to reflect the current season and social media platforms for your community (Instagram, Facebook, Twitter, Pinterest, YouTube).
-Your CTVisit site may not be utilized to satisfy your cultural asset map. - 2.
+Update and maintain your municipal profile on the CTVisit website.
+On the CTVisit website upload images from your community and social media platforms for your city or town (like Instagram, Facebook, Twitter, Pinterest, YouTube).
+Your CTVisit site may not be utilized to satisfy your cultural asset map.
 Maintain the content, images, and functioning links periodically.